shulgaalexey/gallery-dotnet-sdk-tizen/TDDWithNUnitXamarin.md

 If you are establishing your Tizen App Development Process on the base of [Continuous Integration](ContinuousIntegration.md), you will find useful adding nunit.xamarin and PCLStorage nupkg from the MyGet.

-Configure nupkg repository source ```https://tizen.myget.org/F/nunit/api/v2``` and add the package ```nuget.xamarin.tizen``` version 3.6.1 or later.
+1. Configure nupkg repository source ```https://tizen.myget.org/F/nunit/api/v2``` and add the package ```nuget.xamarin.tizen``` version 3.6.1 or later.

-Similarly for PCLStorage, configure a source ```https://tizen.myget.org/F/pclstorage/api/v2``` and add the package ```PCLStorage``` version 1.0.1 or later.
+2. Similarly for PCLStorage, configure a source ```https://tizen.myget.org/F/pclstorage/api/v2``` and add the package ```PCLStorage``` version 1.0.1 or later.

 ### Code ninja way

-Get the full controll of your dependencies.
+Get the full controll over your dependencies.
 Build nunit.xamarin SDK out of source codes and integrate it in your project with following three simple steps:

 1. Clone the SDK to your computer from the GitHub [https://github.com/shulgaalexey/nunit.xamarin](https://github.com/shulgaalexey/nunit.xamarin) and switch to Tizen/Preview branch: